Barack Obama As French President? Here’s Why Campaigners Want Ex-POTUS As Leader

 “We wish to strike a blow by electing a foreign president at the head of our beautiful country.
 Barack Obama has completed his second term as president of the United States … why not hire him as president for France?”

-Of course, there is no chance that former U.S. President Obama could be elected as the President France since he is not a French citizen.
+Of course, there is no chance that former U.S. President Obama could be elected as the president of France since he is not a French citizen.
 But that apparently is not important for the Obama17.

 In fact, one of them who spoke with CNN revealed why they want Barack Obama as French President.